-- On assignments, it is expected that you will neither receive nor give aid, nor access any material other than items explicitly outlined in the instructions. - For other assignments, you may (and should!) work with other students, but it is expected that you will collaborate on all parts of the assignment (as opposed to the "divide and conquer" method). - During the entire quarter, it is expected that you will not access old problem sets, projects, answer keys, or any other class material at any time.
-This includes websites that post solutions under the guise of tutoring.
-(These sites both facilitate cheating and steal the intellectual property of the author.)
-This does not include the textbook authors' websites, Python documentation, or StackOverflow. - During the entire semester and thereafter, it is expected that you will neither post any class material on the internet nor share any class materials with other students through any other means.
-Furthermore, if you become aware that this has occurred, you are obligated to let me know immediately.
+- On assignments, it is expected that you will neither receive nor give aid, nor access any material other than items explicitly outlined in the instructions. - For other assignments, you may (and should!) work with other students, but it is expected that you will collaborate on all parts of the assignment (as opposed to the "divide and conquer" method).

-10Reasons include, but are not limited to: illnesses, athletic competitions, work trips, job fairs, job interviews, travel reservations, relative illnesses, relative funerals, out-of-town weddings, car accidents, car trouble, scooter trouble, tickets to see Billy Joel in concert, and emergency visits to the veterinarian with your dog.
+8Reasons include, but are not limited to: illnesses, athletic competitions, work trips, job fairs, job interviews, travel reservations, relative illnesses, relative funerals, out-of-town weddings, car accidents, car trouble, scooter trouble, tickets to see Billy Joel in concert, and emergency visits to the veterinarian with your dog.

-11This is both because we post answer keys after the late period and because students from advantaged social backgrounds are more likely to make requests for extensions, so being responsive to these requests can increase educational inequality.
+9This is both because we post answer keys after the late period and because students from advantaged social backgrounds are more likely to make requests for extensions, so being responsive to these requests can increase educational inequality.

-12I apologize for the heavy handed tone of this section.
+10I apologize for the heavy handed tone of this section.
 It is intended to protect the many honest students who take my class and academic integrity as a whole.